-management procedure in specific instances needs to be evaluated on a case by case basis.
+Butterworth responded that use of information on recruitment within management procedures was highly desirable.
+To this end it is clearly evident that age data has the potential to be informative, but the extent to which such data can lead to improvements to a management procedure in specific instances needs to be evaluated on a case by case basis.
 He recalled discussions at the 1994 Scientific Committee meeting on whether the Committee should adopt a generic or case-specific approach in developing a management procedure when it had been agreed that the approach should be generic for commercial whaling.
 This had been on the basis that there was insufficient time to develop case specific procedures since the Commission might request catch limits for many stocks imminently.
 Subsequently, the case-specific approach had been adopted for aboriginal subsistence whaling.
 He commented that case specific procedures could demonstrate better performance than a generic one, and that this conclusion was generally accepted and applied in the application of management procedures in fisheries worldwide.

-SC The Committee notes that there is an agreed process for proposing any changes to the CLA (IWC, 1995).
-This process had been followed in recent years with respect to the Norwegian proposal to amend the CLA (IWC, 2016).
+The Committee notes that there is an agreed process for proposing any changes to the CLA (IWC, 2012f).
+This process had been followed in recent years with respect to the Norwegian proposal to amend the CLA (IWC, 2016i).
 The Committee agrees that a wide set of trials would need to be specified to establish the robustness and potential for improved performance of an MCLA.
 There is currently no set of trials specific to Antarctic minke whales.

 Noting the context of these discussions, the Committee agrees to establish an Advisory Group to provide advice to the proponents with respect to the mathematical specifications concerning the recommendations made by the Expert Panel and the Committee.
-The Terms of Reference for the Advisory Group are given in Annex T4.
+The Terms of Reference for the Advisory Group (AG-1, under Bannister) are given in Annex T4 and Annex V.